elenasacristan/treebooks/README.md

 This page will display the list of users waiting for a book in order.
 Number 1 will be the next user to read the book, number 2 the second and so on.

-If waiting list is empty the header will say: "You could be next!" and then there will be a alert message saying "There is no one waiting!"
+If the waiting list is empty the header will say: "You could be next!" and then there will be an alert message saying "There is no one waiting!"

-At the bootom of the waiting list there will be two buttons.
-The "Keep looking" button will re-direct the user to the all_books.html page and the "Go to Book" will re-direct the user to the detail.html page for that book.
+At the bottom of the waiting list there will be two buttons.
+The "Keep looking" button will redirect the user to the all_books.html page and the "Go to Book" will redirect the user to the detail.html page for that book.

 ### Reviews app

 ##### review_form.html

-Once the user has rent a book he/she can leave a review.
+Once the user has rented a book he/she can leave a review.
 The users can see the books that they have read on their profile page and in the "See the books you read" section they can see all the books they have read and for each one they will have the option to leave a review.
-Once they have review the book then they will see the message 'Already reviewed' under the book title.
+Once they have reviewed the book then they will see the message 'Already reviewed' under the book title.

 The review_form.html page will display a form where the user can enter the title of the review, the comment and the score from 0 to 5.

 Then the review will be added to the detail.html page for that book.
-Each review will display the individual start rating and then all then all the reviews will be taken into account in order to calculte the mean score for that book (and that average start rating and score will be displayed on the top left side of the details page)
+Each review will display the individual star rating and then all the reviews will be taken into account to calculate the mean score for that book (and that average start rating and score will be displayed on the top left side of the details page)

 ### Favourites app